Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Problem Formulation

 As power systems transition toward renewable-dominated grids, the passive nature of conventional grid-following inverters becomes insufficient for maintaining system stability.
-Low-inertia renewable energy system, including wind and solar power generation, are susceptible to rapid dynamic fluctuations.
-Consequently, these systems require to regulate their synchronization with the synchronous grid.
-To address this, inverters must adopt grid-forming capabilities that emulate the physics of conventional machines by synthesizing virtual inertia and damping responses \cite{prodanovic_high-quality_2006,zhong_synchronverters_2011}.
+Low-inertia renewable energy system, including wind and solar power generation, are particularly susceptible to rapid dynamic fluctuations.
+Consequently, these systems must actively regulate their synchronization with the grid.
+To address this challenge, inverters must adopt grid-forming capabilities that emulate the behavior of conventional synchronous machines by synthesizing virtual inertia and damping responses \citep{prodanovichighquality2006,zhong2010synchronverters}.

 To fully leverage these capabilities, optimal control strategies such as LQR are often employed.
 However, the performance of LQR relies on an accurate knowledge of the systems' underlying physical parameters.
-Unlike traditional synchronous generators where inertia constant ($M$) and damping coefficient ($D$) are fixed mechanical properties, the virtual inertia in modern inverter-dominated grids is often uncertain and time-varying \cite{ratnam_future_2020}.
+Unlike traditional synchronous generators, where inertia constant ($M$) and damping coefficient ($D$) are fixed mechanical properties, the virtual inertia in modern inverter-dominated grids is often uncertain and time-varying \citep{ratnam2020future}.

-Consequently, the mere adoption of grid-forming control is insufficient; it must be complemented by the accurate identification of the dynamic parameters from real-time measurements.
+Consequently, the adoption of grid-forming control is insufficient; it must be complemented by the accurate identification of the dynamic parameters from real-time measurements.
 This requirements motivates the use of differentiable modeling techniques, which not only enable robust parameter estimation under noisy conditions, but also facilitate the synthesis of stable and optimal control gains.